QuiteAFancyEmerald/Holy-Unblocker/README.md

 Captcha support is currently not available on all of the current proxies sadly.
 Therefore some sites may not work with any of the sites.
 Read below for issues with links on sites.

-**Why are some page links not working or leading to 404 pages?**

-This is an issue with the latest release of Alloy proxy but it may also occur with other proxies.

-In this case manually entering the URL of the page you would like to view can solve this or try navigating using the home button.
-(Reddit, Twitter) The next release of Alloy may fix this also.

-**When using YouTube on any of the proxy sites, why does the page not load fully or the video is just white?**

-There are two methods for fixing this:

-- Reloading the page normally when the error above happens should load the video.
-- Or right-clicking the page and doing Reload Frame if you are using some form of Stealth Mode.

-**When using Discord under Alloy or SysYa, why does the page stay gray/white or the QR code not load?**

-Once again do the same steps above:
-- Reloading the page normally when the error above happens should load the video
-- Or right-clicking the page and doing Reload Frame if you are using some form of Stealth Mode.

-Make sure you are also doing the steps correctly.
-Simply view link above for extended Discord proxy information/steps.

 **I am getting 502 errors.
 What do I do?**

 When this happens you may either switch sites to fix the error or wait a bit.
 Sometimes clearing your cache can help.